 Protein-Packed Vegan White Bean & Spinach Quesadilla

 This cheesy, creamy vegan quesadilla with white bean and spinach are flavourful, filling and take just 10 minutes to make!
-This healthy quesadilla recipe has it all: plant-based protein and gut-friendly fibre from creamy white beans along with plenty of essential minerals and anti-inflammatory plants.
+This healthy quesadilla recipe has it all: plant-based protein and gut-friendly fibre from the creamy white beans (which sit on my high fibre food list), and the essential minerals and anti-inflammatory properties of dark green plants.
 It’s an easy and nourishing meal for breakfast, lunch or dinner!

 Sometimes, you just need a really quick meal without much fuss.
 I’m trying to go a whole month without any takeout (even coffee!) so I’ve been brainstorming satisfying meals that simple enough for those nights when I just can’t.
 Quesadillas are one of those midweek wins, so I wanted to jazz them up a little bit without losing one bit of their ease.
 So these white bean + spinach quesadillas are just a tiny bit more involved than slapping cheese and beans in a tortilla but the payoff is BIG.

 How to create a healthy, balanced vegan that keeps you full

 As a dietitian, one of the biggest slip ups I see when folks are moving towards a plant-based or vegan diet is skimping on plant-based protein and healthy plant fats.
 It’s a common mistake make a dish vegan by simply removing the animal products – and it will leave you feeling hangry and craving carbs 24/7.

 In order to feel full and satisfied at a meal, you need a few things:

 - an appropriate volume of food for your body

 - eating foods you enjoy, that taste good to you